Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - The app now auto-loads `.env` via `python-dotenv` in `app/config.py`.
 - Place your `.env` at the project root (same folder as `server.py`).
 - Existing process environment variables are not overridden (safe-by-default).
-- This fixes cases where macOS/Linux sessions didn’t see `SENDGRID_API_KEY` unless exported manually.
+- This fixes cases where macOS/Linux sessions didn't see `SENDGRID_API_KEY` unless exported manually.

 ## 📡 API Documentation